 - Implementation and integration –

 You don’t want to spend time and/or money on software you don’t use.
 If you can’t successfully implement a product, it’s not worth the time or monetary investment.
-When considering a LOS, ask questions about the implementation process.
+When considering loan origination software, ask questions about the implementation process.
 Is it done in-house or by a third party?
 How long will implementation take?
 You need to have a clear plan for implementation and how much will be required of your staff to implement the software successfully.
 You all have your regular job duties to complete on top of this additional project, so make sure your team has the appropriate bandwidth before the project gets underway.

 On top of implementation, it is vital to ensure the software easily integrates with other products you are currently using, including your core.
 Find out if you can pull the necessary data from the core and how long it will take.
 What additional third-party applications, if any, are supported for integration by the LOS?